-- 1. A video presentation may be shown to the team or a prepared statement will be given to the team prior to arriving at the fresh air base.
-The prepared statement will include information relating to the mine or section of the mine to be explored.
 The person in charge of the fresh-air base will introduce himself/herself to the team captain immediately upon arrival of the team at the mine portal or fresh-air base.
-When the team arrives at the fresh air base, the team will have 4 minutes to position their equipment, lay out lifeline across the fresh-air base/distribute radios and have the SD card loaded in their computer and ready for use.
+The captain will then introduce his team and make a statement that reflects that they are fully equipped, trained and ready to help.
+At this point, the team will have 4 minutes to position their equipment, lay out lifeline across the fresh-air base/distribute radios and if applicable have the SD card loaded in their computer and ready for use.
 The team will be confined to the fresh-air base during this time period.
 If the captain fails to start the clock at or before the 4 minutes has elapsed, the clock will be started for them.
-They will not receive the discount for the captain not starting the clock.
-The team will be discounted under Rule 49. - 2.
+Once the clock is started the captain will place his initials and the date (month, day, and year) along with team working order on the date board.
+This must be done before the entire team travels inby the fresh air base.
+The team will not receive the discount for the captain not starting the clock if it is started by the judges.

 Each team will be given a written problem and maps.
 The blank maps and problem will be given to the team immediately after the captain or judge starts the timing device.
-Time required for studying the problems, checking equipment and getting under oxygen and/or air will be included in the total problem working time.
+Time required for studying the problems, and getting under oxygen and/or air will be included in the total problem working time.
+No testing of equipment is required at the fresh air base.
+Testing was performed while in isolation.
+However, any continued use of any defective equipment that occur while working the problem may have discounts assessed.